Options vs. Futures Advantages – How to maximize your profits

 We quite often are asked in our environment, why trade futures?

-The number one reason is that the future contracts are designed for trading, they are not an investment and you don’t own the underlying instrument.
+The number one reason is that the futures contracts are designed for trading, they are not an investment and you don’t own the underlying instrument.
 Secondly, like Forex trading, there’s a tremendous amount of leverage in trading futures.
 The day trading margin requirements can give you a leverage of 100:1 and overnight margins can use leverage as high as 25:1 and as low as 6:1.

 Futures and options are instruments that can actually be profitably traded.
 So, if you want to be a trader, futures instruments are the answer.

 First, let's discuss what futures and options are and how they can help you limit risk exposure, while still having the potential to gain quick profits.

 What are Futures and Options Contracts?

-In this segment, we’re going to talk about the basic of the futures vs. options market and about the market mechanics.
+In this segment, we’re going to talk about the basics of the futures vs. options market and about the market mechanics.
 Let’s begin by reviewing the futures contracts:

 In the financial world, a futures contract is an agreement to make, or, take delivery of a commodity like gold or crude oil and a number of agricultural goods, at a fixed date in the future.
 There are also futures contracts on financial instruments such as treasury bonds and Fx currencies.
 So, futures derive their price from an underlying asset.

 When dealing with futures, the price of the transaction is determined “right now” in the open market.

 Futures trading started around 150 years ago, so there is nothing new about this new form of trading.
 They offered producers and consumers of these commodities a way to buy and sell goods on the spot, and then defer the delivery date.
 Farmers could sell crops before the harvest, and deliver them afterward.